ETCHED IN PAIN

 Where my mind had been aching, only moments before, now it is aware of the flutters of peace.
 Jesus is the way to find the true peace of God.

 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
-Philippians 4:7 NIV
+(Philippians 4:7)

-This month we have gathered four prayer prompts, one for each week of the month, with precious Scriptures to lead us into the Lord’s heart of peace.
-I am going to be pausing with them before I face my night’s darkness again.
-Will you join me in praying?
+We have gathered four prayer prompts with precious Scriptures to lead us into the Lord’s heart of peace.
+I am going to be pausing with them myself before I face my night’s darkness again.

 PRAYER # 1